Meaning of Deflation

 With a fall in consumption, investment in economic activities also falls.
 It adds to the vicious cycle of unemployment, a fall in demand, and a further fall in prices.

 During deflation, the purchasing power of money increases.
 Since the value of money increases in the present times, debtors find it extremely difficult to repay their loans.
 In value terms, they have to repay much more than what they borrowed.
 Loan defaults increase, putting further pressure on the economy and lenders.

 Loan defaults affect the entire banking system of the economy.
-Banks become more cautious in distributing new loans.
+Banks have become more cautious in distributing new loans.
 Also, people get scared, and the needy rush to withdraw their money from banks.
 Banks and financial institutions start collapsing as their money reserves dry up.